ExchangeUnion/docs/Market Maker Guide.md

 openchannel ETH 13.37
 ```

 Check existing orders for all activated pairs with the command `orderbook`.
+It might take several seconds to see orders after xud was started due to the decentralized nature of the order exchange.
 Use `orderbook btc/usdt` to show the order book for BTC/USDT only:

 ```
 mainnet > orderbook btc/usdt